PasinduTennage/pasindutennage/README.md

 # Pasindu Tennage

-Welcome to my GitHub!
-I'm Pasindu Tennage, a dedicated **Software Engineer** and **Systems Researcher** specializing in distributed systems, consensus protocols, and Web3 technologies.
+I'm Pasindu Tennage, a **Software Engineer** and **Systems Researcher** specializing in distributed systems, consensus protocols, and Web3 technologies.
 I have over six years of experience designing and building secure, scalable, and high-performance distributed systems.

 ![portfolio](github1.jpg)

 ## 🔍 About Me
-- **Current Role**: Graduate Research Assistant at EPFL's Decentralized and Distributed Systems Lab (DEDIS).
+- **Current Role**: Software Engineer at Digital Assets.
 - **Education**:
   - PhD in Computer and Communication Sciences, EPFL, Switzerland (thesis defended on March 2025).
   - Bachelor’s in Computer Science and Engineering, University of Moratuwa, Sri Lanka (graduated on January 2018).